RayTran: 3D pose estimation and shape reconstruction of multiple objects from videos with ray-traced transformers: Experiments

 \section{Experiments}

-\myfirstpar{Datasets and evaluation metric} We evaluate our method on the Scan2CAD~\cite{avetisyan19cvpr} dataset, following their protocol and evaluation metric.
+\myfirstpar{Datasets and evaluation metrics} We evaluate our method on Scan2CAD~\cite{avetisyan19cvpr}, following their protocol and evaluation metrics.
 Concretely, we use videos from ScanNet~\cite{dai17cvpr}, 3D CAD models from ShapeNetCore~\cite{chang15arxiv}, and annotations that connect the two from Scan2CAD~\cite{avetisyan19cvpr}.
 ScanNet provides videos of rich indoor scenes with multiple objects in complex spatial arrangements.
 ShapeNetCore provides CAD models from 55 object classes, in a canonical orientation within a class.
 Scan2CAD provides manual 9-DoF alignments of ShapeNetCore models onto ScanNet scenes for 9 super-classes.

 We use these datasets both for training and evaluation.
 During training, we consider all ScanNet videos in the official train split whose scenes have Scan2CAD annotations (1194 videos).
-We evaluate on the 306 videos of Scan2CAD's validation set, containing a total of 3184 aligned 3D objects.
-We quantify performance using the Scan2CAD protocol~\cite{avetisyan19cvpr}.
-A ground-truth 3D object is considered accurately detected if one of the objects output by the model matches its class and pose alignment (passing three error thresholds at the same time: $20$\% scale, $20^\circ$ rotation, $20$cm translation).
+We evaluate on the 306 videos of the validation set, containing a total of 3184 aligned 3D objects.
+We quantify performance using the original Scan2CAD metrics~\cite{avetisyan19cvpr} and the metrics introduced in ODAM~\cite{li21odam}.
+In the Scan2CAD metrics, a ground-truth 3D object is considered accurately detected if one of the objects output by the model matches its class and pose alignment (passing three error thresholds at the same time: $20$\% scale, $20^\circ$ rotation, $20$cm translation).
 We report accuracy averaged over classes (‘class avg.’) as well as over all object instances (‘global avg’).
+In the metrics of~\cite{li21odam}, an object is considered accurately detected if the Intersection-over-Union (IoU) of its oriented 3D bounding box to a ground-truth box of the same class is above a predefined threshold.
+We report precision, recall, and F1 score.
 Finally, the dataset also provides dense 3D meshes for the scene produced using a dedicated depth sensor.
 We ignore this data, both at training and test time (in contrast to some previous works which rely on it~\cite{avetisyan19cvpr,avetisyan19iccv,avetisyan20eccv,izadinia20cvpr,shan2021ellipsdf}).